A new set of tools for goodness-of-fit validation

 We first consider the context where the null model $\text{\ensuremath{F_{0}}(\ensuremath{\cdot}\,;\,\ensuremath{\beta})}$ is entirely specified, i.e. $\beta$ is known.
 A carefully balanced simulation experiment shows that our procedure competes with some best tests in this context.
 Then we move to the context where the parameter $\beta$ in $\text{\ensuremath{F_{0}}(\ensuremath{\cdot}\,;\,\ensuremath{\beta})}$ must be estimated.
 Particular attention is given to the location-scale model, i.e. $F_{0}\big((x-\beta_{1})/\beta_{2}\big)$, and to the important sub-case of a Gaussian model.
-Again the results of a balanced simulation experiment show our procedure competes with some best tests for this set-up.
+Again the results of a balanced simulation experiment show that our procedure competes with some best tests for this set-up.
 In both contexts, we apply our tools to real data to show how useful insights can be derived.
-The appendices contain supplementary information regarding the application of our methods to six data sets, a discussion about how B plots can be used in deciding upon an adequate GoF test to assess the overall fit of data to a postulated model, how to apply them to design well balanced simulation studies, some practical recommendations in using our tools, the results of the simulation experiment comparing our proposal to some best solutions and the proofs of various technical results.
+The appendices contain details about more examples showing the useful information that can derive from the tools of the paper, some practical recommendations regarding the application of our test strategies, the results of a simulation study regarding the power of the test statistic of Section 3 along with some more general discussion and the proofs of various technical results.